Spotlight Q&A with Iaroslav Kalinin, CEO, INFOZAHYST

 The war compelled us to undertake a number of initiatives, such as:

-• Scaling up production and hardening systems — our technology is used intensively for artillery cueing, detecting enemy positions, and countering UAVs.
+- Scaling up production and improving systems — our technology is used intensively for intercepting, detecting enemy positions, and countering UAVs.

-• Strengthening manufacturing and resilience — closely synchronizing R&D with serial production within the MITS Industries framework.
+- Strengthening manufacturing and resilience — closely synchronizing R&D with actual end-user demands.

 Overall, the war has transformed INFOZAHYST into a company that develops solutions directly around the needs of the battlefield, driven by real-time operational feedback.